Deriving Tsallis entropy from non-extensive Hamiltonian within a statistical mechanics framework: Concluding summary

 \section{Concluding summary}

 In this work, we establish a new connection between Tsallis entropy and the \( q \)-deformed Hamiltonian (or non-extensive Hamiltonian) through the statistical mechanics approach employing \( q \)-algebra techniques.
-We emphasize here that the approach presented in this work is different from other works in the literature as we do have the $q$-deformed Hamiltonian at our disposal.
-Specifically, we do not begin with the assumption, that there first exists the Tsallis entropy, to construct the statistical ensemble, but we start from the first principle (from scratch) with the $q$-deformed Hamiltonian resulting in a key quantity called the effective phase-space density matrix.
+We emphasize here that the approach presented in this work is different from other works in the literature as we do have the $q$-deformed Hamiltonian, which is equipped with the intriguing non-extensitivity as its intrinsic property, at our disposal.
+Specifically, we do not begin with the assumption, that there first exists the Tsallis entropy, to construct the statistical ensemble, but we start from the first principle (from scratch) with the $q$-deformed Hamiltonian resulting in a key quantity called the effective phase space density matrix.
 We further explore the connection between the Tsallis entropy and non-extensive thermodynamics.
 The internal energy and Helmholtz's free energy are computed.
 A highlight feature of these quantities is the non-additivity as a direct consequence of the $q$-deformed Hamiltonian embedded everywhere.
 Another major point is that, with the result in this paper, the parameter $q$ may be used as a measure of the non-extensive degree of the thermodynamic systems.
 In the case of $q=1$, the thermodynamic system is extensive.
 Oppositely, if $q=0$, the thermodynamic system exhibits maximal non-extensive behavior.
-This interpretation of the parameter $q$ differs from the commonly accepted view in the community, where $q$ is seen as a measure of correlation between two systems.
 Here, we would like to provide an argument to support our idea in reinterpreting the parameter $q$.
 In \cite{Tsallis2023ch3}, Tsallis himself mentions that the velocity addition in special relativity doesn't have additive property

 The reason why Einstein was willing to forgo the simple additive feature in Galilean relativity is because this is a price to pay to keep the invariant of \(c\) for every inertia frame.
 Moreover, Tsallis points out that the relativistic energy-momentum equation \( E^2 \,=\, m^2c^4 + p^2c^2 \) can be rewritten in terms of $q$-exponential as